bentjum/Portfolio/README.md

 Authors and Contributions
-Primary Authors: SFK, Ryan Jackson, Jose, and Bentley Markley This project is a collaborative effort between SFK, Ryan Jackson, Jose, and Bentley Markley.
-Each author brings unique insights and contributions to different aspects of the program:
+Primary Authors: SFK, Ryan Jackson, Jose, and Bentley Markley Each author brings unique insights and contributions to different aspects of the program:

 SFK: Conceptualized and developed the foundational structure of the Java-based learning tool.
 SFK's expertise lies in designing educational software and ensuring user-friendly interfaces.